garagehive/garagehive.github.io/docs/reviewpage-garagehive-customer-notifications.md

 See [this article](garagehive-booking-reminders.html) to learn more on how to setup and use the **Booking Reminder** notification.

 ### Booking confirmation notification
-**Booking Confirmation** notifications are used in the system to send confirmations to customers after they make a booking.
-The confirmation is sent to the customer to ensure that the customer is aware that the booking has been made and to possibly share the details of the booking.
+**Booking Confirmation** notifications are used in the system to send confirmations to customers right after they make a booking.
+The confirmation is sent to the customer to ensure that the customer is aware that the booking has been made successfully and to possibly share the details of the booking.
 Here is an example of a **Booking Confirmation** notification setup.

    ![](media/garagehive-customer-notifications4review.png)